Mixing of powders

 • The goal is to create a homogenous blend of active ingredients and excipients for consistent dosing.

-Manual mixing techniques involve the use of simple tools like spatulas, mortars, and pestles for blending the powders.
+• Manual mixing uses simple tools like spatulas, mortars, and pestles to blend powders.
+Common techniques include:

 • Powders are blended on a flat surface using a spatula by cutting, folding, and pressing until uniformly mixed.